-This work has permitted to introduce a new architecture for simulation of WF including time constraints.
-It has been validated on logistics and transportation platform.
-It recalled existing works that already proposed to use the G-DEVS formalism for the description of the logistic platform components.
-Then, it introduces the Taverna tool that will be the interoperability link to connect the services and the simulation components.
-Then it describes the G-DEVS model that has been proposed to serve as the clock ordering component in the system since Taverna and more generally the services do not consider the time synchronization.
-The main demonstration of this paper was to show the interest of interoperability in such simulation.
-Here the approach was still pragmatic but the future works should make the G-DEVS Clock model more generic so as to be reused in several service handling tools.
+This work has permitted to introduce a new architecture for interoperability between simulations and WF of web services including time constraints.
+It started by recalls on existing works on distributed simulation standard HLA and G-DEVS formalism for the description of the logistic platform components.
+Then, it introduced the Taverna tool as the interoperability link to connect the web services on one side to the simulation components on the other side.
+Then it described the G-DEVS/HLA architecture that has been proposed to serve as the clock ordering component in the system since Taverna and more generally web services do not consider time synchronization as core concern.